izyafa/arch-hyprlean/README.md

 - User can choose when to go full on keyboard for works or pure mouse for quality of life
 - Looks beautiful (riced) when it can be, or save more memory when it needs to be

+### Rules:
+- Try to use less daemon
+- Modularized the Dotfiles for easy configuration

 ## Configurations
 Software, utilities, and miscellaneous stuff used to achieve said goals

 ### Plugins/Utility used:
 - Waybar (Workspace, Running App, Hardware, and system control mgmt.)
 - Fuzzel                (Launchers)